jgendrinal/taocl/README.md

 Deciding to stick with vim, it'll pay off in the long run.
 It will serve you even if you learn to do advanced material.

 > - [x] Finding documentation:
->   - [x] Know how to read official documentation with `man` (for the inquisitive, `man man` lists the section numbers, e.g. 1 is "regular" commands, 5 is files/conventions, and 8 are for administration).
+>&nbsp;&nbsp;&nbsp;&nbsp;- [x] Know how to read official documentation with `man` (for the inquisitive, `man man` lists the section numbers, e.g. 1 is "regular" commands, 5 is files/conventions, and 8 are for administration).
 Find man pages with `apropos`.

 Probably underrated advice.
 First time to read `apropos` here.
 Need to get better at navigating through documentation in terminal.

->   - [x] Know that some commands are not executables, but Bash builtins, and that you can get help on them with `help` and `help -d`.
+>&nbsp;&nbsp;&nbsp;&nbsp;- [x] Know that some commands are not executables, but Bash builtins, and that you can get help on them with `help` and `help -d`.
 You can find out whether a command is an executable, shell builtin or an alias by using `type command`.
->   - [x] `curl cheat.sh/command` will give a brief "cheat sheet" with common examples of how to use a shell command.
+>&nbsp;&nbsp;&nbsp;&nbsp;- [x] `curl cheat.sh/command` will give a brief "cheat sheet" with common examples of how to use a shell command.

 Incredibly useful!